 When you get to the gate and are waiting to board, let your little one run around!
 We typically have one person sit with our stuff and Penelope and the other one will walk Roy around the waiting are so he can jump, run and dance before sitting for 2-4 hours.
 Obviously be smart about this and if the airport is packed it probably isn’t wise to let your child run but finding a non-crowded corner and dancing around will help your kid get some energy out!

 And there you go!
-Now you have 25 tricks up your sleeve to pull out the next time your traveling with your little one.
+Now you have 25 tips for traveling with a toddler for the next time you travel with your little one.
 What have you done that I’ve missed?
 Share them in the comments!

 Thanks so much for reading and sharing!